Perfect matroids over hyperfields: Introduction

 \section{Introduction}

 Valuated matroids as introduced by Dress and Wenzel in \cite{DressWenzel1992a} play a fundamental role in tropical geometry, since they correspond precisely to tropical linear spaces \cite{Speyer2008}.
 Tropical linear spaces can be obtained as tropicalisations of classical linear subspaces.
-They play a key role in the study of relisabillity and intersection theory \cite{FrancoisRau2013} \cite{Rincon2013} \cite{Shaw2013}.
+They play a key role in the study of realisabillity and intersection theory \cite{FrancoisRau2013} \cite{Rincon2013} \cite{Shaw2013}.

 Each valuated matroid gives rise to a collection of ordinary matroids, which Dress and Wenzel called residue matroids but which are also often referred to as initial matroids.
 Together these residue matroids form a structure called a {\em matroid flock}.
 Indeed, such matroid flocks are cryptomorphic with valuated matroids as shown in \cite{BDP2018}.
 In recent years, a number of independent cases have emerged where each of the residue matroids has some additional structure.
 For example in \cite{Brandt2019}, Brandt investigates which valuated matroids arise from linear spaces over a given valued field $K$, and shows that the residue matroids of such valuated matroids are always representable over the residue field of $K$.
-Similary, in \cite{Pendavingh2018}, Pendavingh shows that the residue matroids corresponding to the Lindstr\"om valuation of an algebraic matroid over a field $K$ are also all representable over $K$.
+Similary, in \cite{BDP2018}, Bollen, Draisma, and Pendavingh show that the residue matroids corresponding to the Lindstr\"om valuation of an algebraic matroid over a field $K$ are necessarily linear over $K$, and use this to rule out that certain matroids are algebraic over $K$.
 On the other hand, in \cite{Juergens2018}, J\"urgens shows that the residue matroids of the valuated matroids corresponding to real tropical linear spaces are all orientable.
 Furthermore, in each case these structures satisfy compatibility conditions analogous to those connecting the residue matroids into a matroid flock.

 In this paper, we will provide a broader context for these results by outlining a theory of representation of matroids over algebraic objects called stringent hyperfields such that in each case the whole structure (valuation on a matroid together with extra structure on the various residue matroids, all satisfying compatibility conditions) can be encoded in terms of a representation of the matroid over a single stringent hyperfield.
 Hyperfields are variants of fields defined by Marc Krasner in \cite{Krasner1957} in which adding two elements may yield several elements rather than just one.
 Krasner used this construct to define extensions of the residue field of a valued field.
 We say a hyperfield $H$ is {\em stringent} if the hypersum $a\+ b$ is a singleton unless $a=-b$, for all $a,b\in H$.
 In addition we shall show that representation of matroids over stringent hyperfields has a number of desirable properties which existing unifying approaches to the representation of matroids over weak algebraic objects lack.